 2. Financial Aid

 The majority of liberal arts colleges are private institutions with higher “sticker” prices than public universities.
-However, many private liberal arts colleges offer very generous financial aid.
-The financial aid offices are able to offer scholarships based on merit, talent, and need, which means that students often find they have to pay about the same, or possibly less, out of pocket to attend a private college than a public university.
+However, many of these colleges offer very generous financial aid, which means a lower net price.
+The financial aid offices are able to offer scholarships based on merit, talent, and need.
+Students often find they have to pay about the same, or possibly less, out of pocket to attend a private college than a public university.

 3. Campus Community

-There seems to be a lot more camaraderie at liberal arts colleges.
+There seems to be a lot more camaraderie at liberal arts colleges, especially your freshman year.
 With smaller student populations, students have the opportunity to meet most of the students at their college.
-Liberal arts colleges are usually close-knit and the students spend a lot of time together, which can make it feel a bit more like “home.”
+These colleges are usually close-knit and the students spend a lot of time together, which can make it feel a bit more like “home.”

 4. Student Activities

-The smaller communities found at liberal arts colleges also allow students to participate in activities in which they are not majoring.
+The smaller communities found at these colleges also allow students to participate in a student organization in which they are not majoring.
 For example, non-journalism majors may be able to write for the student newspaper.
-At larger universities, spots in activities such as the student newspaper, theatrical productions, or campus radio station are almost entirely reserved for students studying in those fields.
+At larger universities, the student newspaper, theatrical productions, or campus radio stations are almost entirely reserved for students studying in those fields.

 5. Access to Professors